Student Handbook Chapter 3 - Confidentiality

 What is FERPA?

-The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law protecting the privacy of student education records.
-The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
+FERPA is a federal law that protects the privacy of a student’s educational records.
+The law applies to all schools that receive funds under an applicable program of the U.S Department of Education.
+Here is what FERPA means for parents/advocates:

 Learn more about how FERPA works at LCC on the Release of Student Records webpage.